If you’re after a new laptop for music production, you may be struggling to decide which one to get.

 There are so many different options out there these days, and to make matters more complicated, there are some specific qualities you’ll need to look for in a laptop to make sure it will be able to handle the demands of music production.

-But don’t worry, in this article I’m going to walk you through some of the best laptops for music production in 2021.
+But don’t worry, in this article I’m going to walk you through some of the best laptops for music production.

 Best Laptops For Music Production